-Coast [0]

-Coast and brake [1]

-Controlled stop [2]

-Controlled stop and brake [3]

-Jumps to error routine without automatic MOTOR OFF [5]
+Coast [0] Coast and brake [1] Controlled stop [2] Controlled stop and brake [3] Quick stop with FU ramp [4] Jumps to error routine without automatic MOTOR OFF

 - 0 = Standard, i.e. drive moves in COASTING, control loop is interrupted. - 1 = Like [0], but brake output (if defined) is activated. - 2 = Motor stop with maximum deceleration (stop ramp), subsequently standstill control. - 3 = Like [2], brake output (if defined) is activated in addition, but only after MOTOR STOP.
-All other activities such as MOTOR OFF etc. must be set in the ON_ERROR routine. - 5 = Jumps to the error routine, but the control will not switch off automatically.
+All other activities such as MOTOR OFF etc. must be set in the ON_ERROR routine. - 4 = In case of error a special idle function is used, which does not set the reference value to zero or disable the frequency converter (FU), but set the Quickstop bits to stop with FU ramp.
+All other activities such as MOTOR OFF etc. must be set in the ON_ERROR routine.

+5 = Jumps to the error routine, but the control will not switch off automatically.
 This can or must be initiated in the application program with a MOTOR OFF in the error routine.